damianhakert/damianhakert.github.io/source/handbook/contracts/index.md

 8\.
 Neither party shall assign or transfer any of its rights or obligations under this agreement without the prior written consent of the other party.

 9\.
-This agreement does not grant any right or licence under either party’s intellectual property rights.
+This agreement does not grant any right or license under either party’s intellectual property rights.

 10\.
 This Agreement constitutes the entire understanding between the Parties related to the protection of Confidential Information disclosed under it.